By: Marilyn L. Davis

 However, as Shannon L. Alder says, they are not what is important, except to let people know that perhaps the information on From Addict 2 Advocate has value for others.

-Writing is a way of sharing what has worked for me for 29 years, and the site is a way to share that, as well as provide information from other writers whose voice, style, and tone will touch a suffering addict in ways that mine can not.
+Writing is a way of sharing what has worked for me for 32 years, and the site is a way to share what’s worked for me and provide information from other writers whose voice, style, and tone will touch a suffering addict in ways that mine can not.

 When we share what works, we encourage another addict to recover.
 That’s the advocacy; that’s the real reward.